Hyperuniformity in active fluids reshapes nucleation and capillary-wave dynamics: Discussion

 A natural next step is to apply the same projection method to Active Model B+, building on Ref.~\onlinecite{cates2023}.
 While capillary waves can be included as above, the more important extension is to identify and incorporate the relevant morphological degrees of freedom into the set of dynamical variables, to capture nonequilibrium signatures that are missed by a radius-only description and are likely more important than capillary modes for active nucleation pathways.

-More broadly, the framework developed here is well-suited to extensions with long-range interactions and additional coupled fields such as polar and nematic order, and thus provides a unified route into the largely unexplored physics of nonequilibrium nucleation in active matter.
+More broadly, the framework developed here is well-suited to extensions with long-range interactions and additional coupled fields such as polar and nematic order.
+It also allows for the study of other hyperuniform systems such as those generated by critical fluctuations~\cite{wiese2024hyperuniformity}.
+This framework provides a unified route into the largely unexplored physics of nonequilibrium nucleation in active matter.